Moving Tips

 Plants and Community Building

-- Conversation Starters: Your plants can be great conversation starters with your new neighbors or community members.
+Conversation Starters: Your plants can be great conversation starters with your new neighbours or community members.
 Sharing plant care tips or cuttings can help you forge new connections and build a sense of belonging in your new community.

 As you settle into your new home, remember that your plants are more than just decorations; they are therapeutic companions that can help you navigate the emotional and physical challenges of a long-distance move.
 By taking the time to care for them, you’re also taking care of yourself.